Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - What is their self-confidence like?

-- What is your child like at home? for example, does he/she enjoy interacting with siblings, yourself and other family members?
-Or does he/she prefer to spend his/her time alone?
+- What is your child like at home? for example, do they enjoy interacting with siblings, yourself and other family members?
+Or do they prefer to spend their time alone?

-- Relationships that he/she has, if any, with family, peers, other adults and children.
+- Relationships with family, peers, other adults and children.